DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Unfortunately though, I can't make that work for the help images directly.
 New images need to be generated then.
 	- Should I have a cycle merge syntax, e.g., "Angle_ISO105 = TC<  |L0LG  | ^Angle_ANSI-Z"?
 Probably unnecessary.
 * Virtual Key remapping, similarly to SC.
 I'd like to make only ANSI or ISO layouts, and leave the ISO-ANSI VK issue to a simple remap routine.
-* Sensible dead key names for images and entries (e.g., dk14 -> tilde) in a central doc that layouts can point to.
+* Sensible dead key names for images and entries (e.g., @14 -> tilde) in a central doc that layouts can point to.
 	- Dead key list and file path in layout (but use dk## in the layout itself, for compatibility!)
 	- If no lookup is specified, PKL defaults to the local file as before
 	- This way, one change in a DK will affect all layouts using that DK
 	- DK images may still be kept in the layout dir (or a subdir to avoid clutter), as they are layout dependent
-	- DK imgs named <name>_dk<#> for state <#> (add s6/7 where applicable?!)
+	- DK imgs named ‹name›_dk‹#› for state ‹#› (add s6/7 where applicable?!)
-* Dead key base entries can be in U#### Unicode format in addition to the old decimal format.
-For releases, still use 0x## syntax for hex.
-Literals pending!
+* Greek layout w/ tonos/dialytika in the acute/umlaut dead keys.
 * In the OS deadkey table ([DeadKeysFromLocID] in PKL_Tables.ini) a -2 entry means no dead keys and RAlt may be used as AltGr (altGrEqualsAltCtrl).
 * Special keys such as Back/Del/Esc/F# used to release a dead key's base char and also do their normal action.
 Now they just cancel the dead key(s).
 * A single layout entry of VK or -1 will set that key to itself as a VirtualKey (if it was set in the base layout and you don't want it remapped).
+* Ligature/literals/hotstrings are specified by the '&‹entry›' syntax for layouts/Extend/deadkey entries.
+	- There's a string file specified in the layout.ini, by default it's PKL_eD\_eD_Ligatures.ini
+	- The ligature name can be any text string.
+In layout entries, two-digit names are prettiest.
+	- Note that programs handle line breaks differently!
+In some apps, \r\n is needed but that creates a double break in others.
+* More generic dead key output: Same prefix-entry syntax as layout/Extend, parsing "%$*=@&" entries.
+	- Dead key base/release entries can be in 0x#### Unicode format in addition to the old decimal format.
+For base keys, the syntax must be exact.
+	- Examples: "102 = ƒ" is possible instead of "102 = 402".
+For a glyph not shown in your font such as Meng, "77 = 0x2C6E" (or 11374 still).
+	- Should be easy to import MSKLC dead key tables of the form '006e	0144	// n -> ń' by script (e.g., RegExp "0x$1 = 0x$2	; $3")
+* In layout.ini, the VK name entry may be white space padded now to create more readable entry tables.
+The other entries should not be padded.

 TODO:
 -----

+* Dead key chaining (one DK may release another).
+PKL_eD allows the @## syntax but it doesn't work as it should yet.
+Because it resets PVDK?

 * Multi-Extend!
 E.g., LAlt+Caps triggers NumPad Extend layer; Caps (or LAlt?) holds it.
 (LAlt+Shift+Caps locks/unlocks it?)
 	- Others: Ctrl+Caps(only good w/ RCtrl), AltGr+Caps(good!)..., Alt+AltGr+Caps (fancy)
 	- Wanted: NumPad layer, coding layer (brackets/templates), hotstring layer...
 	- Extend layers defined in a separate file; possibility of separate scan code remaps for these (e.g., AngleWide but mostly not Curl)
 	- Extend "hold": Any of the keys involved in selecting an extend layer could be held to keep that layer?

-* Ligature/literals/hotstrings:
-    - In addition to ligatures/strings in dead keys, we need direct ligatures.
-For Jap etc. and for string layers.
-    - Specify a loc/filename, then use, e.g., §### or &### in the layout, where ### can be any 1–3 glyphs (a number or tag)?
-    - Example: §g01, §g02... for greetings; §MHd for default mail header etc.
-    - Could these simply be AHK literals?
-Then, you could send anything AHK can send!

 * Sticky/latch Shift (faster and better?).
 Windows Sticky Keys don't work with PKL as it is.
     - Windows way: Shift×5 turns it on/off (use ×6 for PKL?!).
 When turned on, Modifier×2 locks.